 If you are a business owner, understanding (and protecting) your rights with respect to the business could be one of the most important aspects of your divorce.
 Indiana’s unique equitable distribution law raises some potentially-challenging issues for business owners, and any spouse preparing for a divorce in which a privately-held business could be subject to division must take appropriate steps to plan ahead.

-In most cases, the answer to this question will be, “Yes.”
 In Indiana, the general rule is that all assets owned by either spouse are subject to division in their divorce.
 This includes not only assets acquired during the marriage but (unlike other states) assets acquired before the marriage as well.
 There are only very limited exceptions to this rule, one of which is that spouses can exclude certain assets from division under the terms of a prenuptial agreement.

 What Does Your Prenuptial Agreement Say about the Business?